 Crushed, Czisny wanted to quit the sport, but her mentor, the former Olympic champion Brian Boitano, persuaded her not to.
 Considering her performance Saturday, she was fortunate to take his advice.

 Caitlin Yankowskas and John Coughlin won their first national championship in the pairs event, scoring 188.45 points.
 Coughlin finished the performance in tears, burying his face in Yankowskas’s hand.
 They had skated to “Ave Maria,” a song that has been emotional for Coughlin since his mother died last February.
 “It was hard; It was definitely hard,” Coughlin said.
 “But skating makes everything easier.”
 Amanda Evora and Mark Ladwig, who were 10th at the Olympics, finished second, with 185.22 points. … In ice dancing, Meryl Davis and Charlie White — the silver medalists at the Olympics — convincingly won their third consecutive national championship with 185.48 points over all, beating the up-and-comers Maia and Alex Shibutani.

-advice, ass, chi, czisny, def, feb, flying, game, games, goals, goo, h, have, kate, mentor, missing, music, nagasu, new, olympic, olympics, pics, published news upcoming news submit a new story groups ice dance figure skating, published news upcoming news submit a new story groups world dance competition, saturday, spring, trip, united, v, vancouver, world, www
+advice, ass, chi, czisny, d, def, feb, flying, game, games, goals, goo, h, have, kate, l, maria, mentor, missing, music, nagasu, new, olympic, olympics, pics, published news upcoming news submit a new story groups ice dance figure skating, published news upcoming news submit a new story groups world dance competition, saturday, spring, trip, united, v, vancouver, world, www